sugnite/Complex-YOLOv4-Pytorch-New-Dataset/README.md

 # Complex YOLOv4

+---
+## Scalable to New Datasets
+    [Updated 29/06/22]
+    The network and dataloader as been modified to allow any .ply file as an LiDAR.
+    All data labeled with labelcloud software are readable by the newtork to do object recognition using Point Cloud Data.
+---

 [![python-image]][python-url]
 [![pytorch-image]][pytorch-url]

 The PyTorch Implementation based on YOLOv4 of the paper: [Complex-YOLO: Real-time 3D Object Detection on Point Clouds](https://arxiv.org/pdf/1803.06199.pdf)
 ---

 ## Features
 - [x] Realtime 3D object detection based on YOLOv4